 At St Andrew’s we welcome baptisms at our monthly family service for regular worshippers, usually held on the first Sunday of the month.
-Residents of the Parish who do not regularly attend may have a baptism on the third Sunday of the month at 12.15pm.
+Residents of the Parish who do not regularly attend may have a baptism on the second Sunday of the month at 12.15pm.
 Please contact the church office to arrange a baptism.

 Below is an excerpt from the Church of England website outlining the service.

 Your child’s Baptism will normally take place during the main Sunday service (usually in the morning).
 This is so that your child can be seen to be joining the family of the Church and be welcomed into membership.
 In turn the Church will promise to support and pray for you and your child.